alleyinteractive/speed-bumps/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Intelligently insert "speed bumps" into site content.
+Intelligently insert speed bumps into site content.

 ## Description ##

-Speed Bumps inserts "speed bumps" into site content based on business needs.
+Speed Bumps inserts speed bumps into site content based on business needs.
 This plugin requires code-level configuration.

 Need a 300x250 unit inserted 3 paragraphs down on every story greater than 9 paragraphs long?
 Speed Bumps makes seemingly complex business requests like this simple to implement within your WordPress environment.

-Any number of "speed bumps" can be registered, from graphical elements to advertising units to recirculation modules.
+Any number of speed bumps can be registered, from graphical elements to advertising units to recirculation modules.
 Each speed bump inherits a default set of overridable rules, and the speed bump can also dictate its own logic regarding acceptable placement.

 ## Installation ##